top of page

 • All apprentices must live nearby and have the ability to provide their own lunch and accommodation.
 Unfortunately we don't have on-farm accommodation for apprentices yet, though it's something we are working on.

 • Apprentices will need to have the ability to keep pace with the physical demands of the role.
-This includes the ability to safely lift 50 lbs on a consistent basis, working outside through the heat of summer, etc.
+This includes the ability to safely lift 50 lbs. on a consistent basis, working outside through the heat of summer, etc.

 • A positive attitude and willingness to learn and try new things is a must!